Li-Muyang/MLP4Rec/README.md

 Then, you can simply running run_mlp4rec.py from root directory, default dataset is ml-100k, experiment configurations is by default sync with ours https://www.ijcai.org/proceedings/2022/297.

+Note that for efficiency concern, we use Automatic Mixed Precision Training (AMP) by default

 ## Report a problem

 If you encounter any problem, please contact Muyang Li by muli0371@uni.sydney.edu.au